qichenya/Resource-library/README.md

 # qichenya's Resource Library
-This is a website for listing resource and classing resource.
+This is a website for listing software and sorting them.
 The Basic usage is collect programs and softwares into a static website.

 this is the feature that qichenya's Resource Library able to do: